 Joondanna has a number of green open spaces for recreation, the largest park surrounds the highly visible water tower on Roberts Street which has become a well-loved local landmark.
 The very popular Lake Monger and its surrounding reserve are located nearby to the south.

-Joondanna is an interesting demographic mix with 15.4% of residents under the age of 19 years of age.
-The largest group (69.7%) is predominantly working age (20 – 64) and over 65 represent 14.9% of the population.
+Joondanna is an interesting demographic mix with 18% of residents under the age of 19 years of age.
+The largest group representing 57% is predominantly working age (25-49) and over 50’s represent 20% of the demographic.

 Joondanna strikes the perfect balance between location and comfort.
-It’s an up and coming suburb popular with singles (42%) and couples with no children (25%) and households with children (24.7%).
+It’s an up and coming suburb popular with couples with no children who represent 37% of the households.
+Singles come close with 31%, and couples with families representing 21%.

 The local school in Joondanna is St Denis School which caters for pre-kindy (3 year olds) to Year 6.
 Other schools include Kyilla Primary School, Mount Hawthorn Primary School, Osborne Park Primary School and Tuart Hill Primary School , Our Lady’s Assumption School (Dianella), Aranmore College (Leederville), St Paul’s Primary School (Mount Lawley), Servite College (Tuart Hill), Balcatta Senior High School and Tuart College.